ezzabuzaid/website/pages/blog/journal/running-untrusted-javascript-code.md

 ### WebAssembly

-This is exciting option as it provides a sandboxed environment to run code, one caveat though is that you need an environment with javascript bindings to run the code.
+This is an exciting option as it provides a sandboxed environment to run code.
+One caveat is that you need an environment with Javascript bindings.
 However, an interesting project called [Extism](https://extism.org/) facilitates that.
 You might want to follow [their tutorial](https://extism.org/blog/sandboxing-llm-generated-code).

-What is fascinating about it you'll use `eval` to run the code but given WebAssembly's nature, DOM, network, file system, and access to the host environment is not possible (although might differ based on the wasm runtime).
+What is fascinating about it is that you’ll use ￼`eval`￼ to run the code, but given WebAssembly’s nature, DOM, network, file system, and access to the host environment are not possible (although they might differ based on the wasm runtime).

 ```ts
 function evaluate() {